Update Audiences with a CSV

 CSV files can only have a single email and phone identifier column.
 Include any additional email addresses or phone numbers for a user profile as a separate row.

-Navigate to Personas > Settings and select the Identity Resolution tab to view or add identifiers in your Segment workspace.
+Navigate to Profiles > Profiles settings and select the Identity resolution tab to view or add identifiers in your Segment workspace.

 2. Fill out your CSV file